Westnewton, Cumbria: Governance

-Westnewton is part of the parliamentary constituency of Workington.
+Westnewton is part of the parliamentary constituency of Penrith and Solway, and has been represented by Markus Campbell-Savours of the Labour Party since the 2024 general election.
+Prior to 2024, the village was in the constituency of Workington.
 In the December 2019 general election, the Conservative candidate for Workington, Mark Jenkinson, was elected the MP, overturning a 9.4 per cent Labour majority from the 2017 election to eject shadow environment secretary Sue Hayman by a margin of 4,136 votes.
 Until the December 2019 general election The Labour Party has won the seat in the constituency in every general election since 1979.The Conservative Party has only been elected once in Workington since World War II, at the 1976 by-election.

 Before Brexit, it was in the North West England European Parliamentary Constituency.

+For local government purposes, it is in the Cumberland unitary authority.